Seasonality

 You set up seasonality on the Configure Metric tab of a metric.

+Find the Seasonality drop down and select an option.
 The table below shows your choice of seasonality selections and the associated definition of the seasons.

 Seasonality | Number of seasons | Occurring every |